 Help us learn to balance work and play, to awaken the child within and return to innocence.
 Show us how to laugh more and have more fun, and to not take life too seriously and to recognize this.

-Standing in the West
+Prayer to the West

 Thank you Thunkaslia (Creator), Wankan Tanka (Great Spirit), Grandmothers, Grandfathers, Ancestors, All of our Spirit Guides and our Animal Spirit Guides for bringing us Matho (the Bear) in the West.